microsoft/azure_arc/azure_jumpstart_arcbox/bicep/README.md

-# Sample commands to deploy ARcBox for IT Pros using bicep
+# Sample commands to deploy ArcBox for IT Pros using Azure Bicep

 ```azurecli-interactive
 az login